The Real Dambusters -

 And a team of experts out in the field, including an army tank commander, a former Special Forces

-sniper and an enthusiastic explosives engineer -
+sniper and an enthusiastic explosives engineer - compare and contrast the hardware our generals had

 at their disposal.